techiediaries/techiediaries/_posts/2020/angular-10/2020-08-26-angular-10-crud-example-web-api.md

 ---
 layout: bpost
-title: "Angular 10 CRUD Application Example with REST Web API"
+title: "Angular 10 CRUD Application Example with REST Web API and Bootstrap 4"
 image: "images/content/angular.png"
 excerpt: "Throughout this tutorial, We'll be learning how to build an Angular 10 CRUD application to consume a REST Web API, create, read, modify and search data"
 date: 2020-08-26
 tags : [angular]
 ---

-Throughout this tutorial, We'll be learning how to build an Angular 10 CRUD application to consume a REST Web API, create, read, modify and search data.
+Throughout this tutorial, We'll be learning how to build an Angular 10 CRUD application with Bootstrap 4 styles to consume a REST Web API, create, read, modify and search data.

 ## Introducing our Angular 10 CRUD Application